Canon T50 SLR 35mm Film Camera [Canon FD]

 If there is film in the camera, make sure to rewind it before opening the back.
 There is a page with instructions on how to load film into a Canon T50 as well as how to rewind and unload film from the Canon T50.

 Canon FD Mount Lens Guide

 The T50 uses the Canon FD mount.
 Almost all FD-mount lenses require manual focusing.

-They have an aperture ring that should be locked in the green "A" position.
-This will enable the Program AE mode so the camera will set the aperture and shutter speed automatically.
+Every Canon FD lens has an aperture ring that should be locked in the green “A” position.
+This will enable the Program AE mode so the T50 will set the aperture and shutter speed automatically.

 It is possible to select the aperture via the aperture ring.
 This does not operate like aperture priority mode on other cameras.
 Instead the shutter speed will be fixed at 1/60 of a second, which is also the flash sync speed.

 T50 Kit Lens